mpievolbio-scicomp/rarefan/README.md

 ```
 $> conda activate repinpop
 ```

+## Install 3rd party libraries through cmake.
+Not all dependencies are available on the conda archives. `clustDist` [Cluster Distances into Phylogenies](https://github.com/EvolBioInf/clustDist.git) is handled by a the script `CMakeLists.txt` to be consumed by the `cmake` utility.

-Record the value of the `$CONDA_PREFIX` environment variable, e.g.
+We observed that `clustDist` produces faulty results if compiled inside the conda environment.
+As a workaround, we recommend to build `clustDist` with deactivated conda environment.
+Here, we If you wish to install into Record the value of the `$CONDA_PREFIX` environment variable, e.g.

 ```
 echo $CONDA_PREFIX > conda_prefix.txt
 ```

-## Install 3rd party libraries through cmake.
-Not all dependencies are available on the conda archives. `clustDist` [Cluster Distances into Phylogenies](https://github.com/EvolBioInf/clustDist.git) is handled by a the script `CMakeLists.txt` to be consumed by the `cmake` utility.
 ```
 conda deactivate
 ```